zopefoundation/zope.viewlet/README.txt

 -------------------

-In this implementation of viewlets, those regions are just content providers called viewlet managers that manage other content providers known as viewlets.
-Every viewlet manager can handle viewlets of a certain type:
+In this implementation of viewlets, those regions are just content providers called viewlet managers that manage a special type of content providers known as viewlets.
+Every viewlet manager handles the viewlets registered for it:

-  >>> class ILeftColumnViewlet(interfaces.IViewlet):
+  >>> class ILeftColumn(interfaces.IViewletManager):
-  ...     """This is a viewlet located in the left column."""
+  ...     """Viewlet manager located in the left column."""

-You can then create a viewlet manager for this viewlet type:
+You can then create a viewlet manager using this interface now:

   >>> from zope.viewlet import manager
-  >>> LeftColumn = manager.ViewletManager(ILeftColumnViewlet)
+  >>> LeftColumn = manager.ViewletManager(ILeftColumn)

 Now we have to instantiate it: